 Exploring Manila in One Day: An Itinerary

-For most people, capital city Manila is the jump off point to other Philippine tourist destinations like Cebu, Davao, or Boracay.
-Because of this, it is easy to overlook the history, culture, and notable tourist destinations within Manila itself.
+For most people, Manila’s capital city is just a jump-off point to other Philippine tourist destinations like Cebu, Davao, or Boracay.
+Because of this, it is easy to overlook the history, culture, and notable tourist attractions within Manila itself.

-This bustling city, unsurprisingly, is full of wonderful surprises.
-Hidden amongst soaring towers and hectares of malls are culture untainted, remnants of history, and wonderful, local Filipino life.
+This bustling city, unsurprisingly, is full of beautiful surprises.
+Hidden amongst soaring towers and hectares of malls are untainted culture, remnants of history, and wonderful, local Filipino life.
+We listed some fun things you can do in Manila if you have one whole day to spend in the city.

 Morning Manila itinerary